naomis-archive/Algorithms/README.md

 ## JavaScript Projects ##

-These are the solutions for the certification projects.
+These are the solutions for the FCC certification projects.

 ## Feedback, Bugs, and Contributions